\n\n

-If your child needs more overnight protection than standard pull-ups can offer, TENA is one of the better-known brands that comes up.
-But TENA makes two quite different product types — pants (pull-ups) and slips (taped briefs) — and the difference between them matters a great deal in practice.
-This guide compares TENA Pants vs TENA Slip directly, so you can work out which format suits your child’s needs, body, and night routine.
+If your child needs more overnight protection than standard pull-ups can offer, TENA is one of the better-known brands that come up.
+However, TENA makes two distinct product types—pants (pull-ups) and slips (taped briefs)—and the difference between them matters significantly in practice.
+This guide compares TENA Pants vs TENA Slip directly, helping you determine which format suits your child’s needs, body, and night routine.

-TENA Pants are pull-up style products — elasticated at the waist, shaped like underwear, pulled on and off independently.
-They come in several absorbency levels (Normal, Plus, Super, and the higher-capacity Night range), and in a range of sizes from Small through to Extra Large.
+TENA Pants are pull-up style products—elasticated at the waist, shaped like underwear, pulled on and off independently.
+They come in several absorbency levels (Normal, Plus, Super, and the higher-capacity Night range) and in a range of sizes from Small to Extra Large.

 The pull-up format offers a degree of independence.
-Older children or teenagers who manage their own nighttime routine may find this significantly easier and less embarrassing than a product requiring adult assistance to fasten.
-There is no tape, no lying down to fit — just pull up like underwear.
+Older children or teenagers managing their own nighttime routine may find this easier and less embarrassing than products requiring adult assistance to fasten.
+There are no tapes, no lying down to fit—just pull up like underwear.

 – Children and teenagers who dress and undress themselves